Natt1e/mcp-file-agent/readme.md

-# Summary
+# MCP-filesystem-python
-This is a very simple, Python-based and MCP-based agent that can operate files.
+This is the MCP filesystem server implemented in Python, which is implemented in typescript by modelcontextprotool.(https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem)

 ## Environment
 It is easy to prepare the env.